todays tech news scookietech

 Tech company earnings reports are boring until you understand what they mean.

 I look at the numbers and tell you what’s coming.
-When Meta shifts its AI spending or Apple changes its supply chain, that affects what products you’ll see next year.
+When Meta shifts its AI spending or Apple changes its supply chain, that’s when you know what products you’ll see next year.
+It’s all connected.

 Following todays tech news scookietech means getting context, not just headlines.